RobbyCBennett/DiscordBotAnchorAnalytics/README.md

    * See [this guide](https://discord.com/developers/docs/getting-started) for help with this process.
    * Don't name the app or the bot with the word "discord" in it.

+6. Get the application id with General Information > Application ID.
+Copy the id.
+In the `.env` file, this should be saved as `DISCORD_BOT_ID`

-6. Get a new token with Bot > Build-A-Bot > Reset Token.
+7. Get a new token with Bot > Build-A-Bot > Reset Token.
 Copy the token.
 In the `.env` file, this should be saved as `DISCORD_BOT_TOKEN`

-7. Get a link to add your bot to the channel with OAuth2 > URL Generator.
+8. Get a link to add your bot to the channel with OAuth2 > URL Generator.
    * Under `SCOPES` select `bot`.
    * Under `BOT PERMISSIONS` select `Send Messages`.

-8. Send this link to someone in the Discord server who has permissions to add bots.
+9. Send this link to someone in the Discord server who has permissions to add bots.

-9. [Copy the Discord channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+10. [Copy the Discord channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 In the `.env` file, this should be saved as `DISCORD_CHANNEL_ID`

 ## Anchor Credentials

-10. In the `.env` file, add your Anchor.fm email & password as `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.
+11. In the `.env` file, add your Anchor.fm email & password as `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.

 ## Pick a Time